 With a 24mm lens it would be 20 seconds (500/24 = 20.8) and a 35mm lens it would be 14 seconds (500/35 = 14.3), and so on.

-This is simple – use the smallest F number that your lens has.
-This is the largest aperture and will let in the most light.
+Simply put, use the smallest F number that your lens has, as this represents the largest aperture and will allow the most light in.

-Note, you can “de-noise” pictures is post-production, but best to avoid in the first place if possible.
+You can “de-noise” pictures in post-production, but best to avoid it in the first place.

 Make sure to shoot in RAW.
 This captures more information in the photograph and gives you more possibilities to make the image the best it can be in post-production.

 Timer / Remote Release

 You will then want to change the settings so that your camera takes the picture on a short delay (i.e. 2-3 seconds after you press shoot) or via a remote release to avoid any camera shake.

 If your camera has a mirror lock-up function this can also be enabled to reduce camera shake but do turn off any image stabilization function as this can degrade the quality of your images when you know the camera is going to be still (i.e. on a tripod).

 Now we have our settings right, it’s time to take our shot(s).
 There are two key things to look at here: